Dafydd ab Hugh

-Dafydd ab Hugh (born October 22, 1960) is an American science-fiction author.
+Dafydd ab Hugh (October 22, 1960 - June 6, 2026) was an American science-fiction author.

 On October 22, 1960, Dafydd ab Hugh was born in Los Angeles as David M. Friedman.
-An author of science fiction, The Encyclopedia of Science Fiction described ab Hugh as best known for his 1990 novelette, "The Coon Rolled Down and Ruptured His Larinks, A Squeezed Novel by Mr. Skunk", which was published in Asimov's Science Fiction and nominated for a Nebula Award.
+An author of science fiction, The Encyclopedia of Science Fiction described ab Hugh as best known for his 1990 novelette, "The Coon Rolled Down and Ruptured His Larinks, a Squeezed Novel by Mr. Skunk", which was published in Asimov's Science Fiction and nominated for a Nebula Award.

+Several of his books appeared on the USA Today best-selling books list.